 Backs: Laurie Taylor Robert Dimartino Murray Nilsson

-Half-backs: Terry Wheeler Glen Murphy Brett McTaggart
+Half-backs: Terry Wheeler Glenn Murphy Brett McTaggart

-Centre: Rick Slevinson
+Centre: Rick Slevison

 Half-forwards: Mark Kennedy Barry Round Tony Pastore